Multiple Different Black Box Explanations for Image Classifiers: Experimental Results

 \section{Experimental Results}

 \paragraph*{Implementation}

-We implemented~\Cref{algo:multiple_explanations} in the tool \multideepcover for generating multiple explanations.
-Given a saliency landscape, by default, \multideepcover attempts to find $10$ explanations.
-While it is computationally relatively inexpensive to search for more explanations than this, on our dataset we observe that images with more than $6$ sufficiently different explanations are extremely rare ($\approx1\%$ of images).
-The algorithm computes multiple maximally different approximations of causal explanations according to~\Cref{defn:simple-exp}.
+We implemented~\Cref{algo:multiple_explanations} in the tool \multideepcover for generating multiple causal explanations.
+Given a responsibility landscape, by default, \multideepcover attempts to find $10$ explanations (a parameter).
+In practice, it is computationally inexpensive to find more explanations, but our experimental results demonstrate that images with more than $6$ explanations are rare ($\approx1\%$ of images).

-\paragraph*{Datasets and Models} For our experiments, we used two standard image datasets.
-The first dataset is ImageNet- mini\footnote{https://www.kaggle.com/datasets/ifigotin/imagenetmini-1000}, consisting of $3923$ images representing $1000$ different labels.
-The second dataset consists of all images, $81$ in total, labeled \textit{starfish} from the Caltech256 dataset \cite{griffin2007caltech}.
-The second dataset is used as an additional independent source of images to mitigate the risk of overfitting to the ImageNet-mini dataset.
-While \multideepcover is agnostic to the model, SAG uses VGG19 by default.
-To enable comparison, we tested \multideepcover with the same model.